 - Some players are asked to create with the shot clock winding down.
 A closer three-point line may have led to more contested shots from beyond the arc versus 22-foot twos.
 That’s not a problem when three points are worth more than two, but the three-point percentage took a dip nonetheless.

 - It was just variance running it’s course, though more often than not it reared its ugly head at the players listed in the table.

 Just for fun, I’ll end this post with a table featuring notable players who benefited from the shorter three-point line and then saw their three-point percentage (and possibly three-point attempts) decline after the 1997 season.

 Opposite from the previous table, the shortened three-point line is highlighted in red and the modern-day line in blue:

 Any excuses I made about players shooting worse from the shortened line might be crushed thanks to that second table.
-There’s a lot of what-ifs after looking at it.
-Allen Iverson and Michael Jordan, among others, would’ve had even more ridiculous point totals had the arc remained shortened.
+There’s a lot of what-ifs after looking at it, such as Allen Iverson and Michael Jordan, among others, having even more ridiculous point totals had the arc remained shortened.
 Clyde Drexler‘s another shooting guard who would’ve benefited.